List of NCIS characters: Eleanor "Ellie" Bishop

 Eleanor Raye "Ellie" Bishop (Emily Wickersham) is an NSA analyst who first appears in the season 11 episode "Gut Check".
 Bishop is a "country girl" from Oklahoma and has three older brothers.

-Described by her boss at the NSA as a "reclusive data freak", Bishop claims that she "remembers almost everything she reads", and often thinks while sitting cross-legged on the floor.
-She has a love of food, and is often shown eating snacks at her desk.
+Described by her boss at the NSA as a "reclusive data freak", Bishop claims that she "remembers almost everything she reads" and often thinks while sitting cross-legged on the floor.
+She has a love of food and is often shown eating snacks at her desk.
 She also tends to associate specific memories with whatever food she was eating at the time.
 As such, her coworkers refer to her as a foodie.

-She applied to NCIS before taking the job with the NSA, and Gibbs invites her to a "joint duty assignment".
-Gibbs later offers her a probationary position as a Special Agent in "Monsters and Men", affectionately referring to her as "probie" for the first time, officially filling the open position left by Ziva David.
+She applied to NCIS before taking the job with the NSA and Gibbs invites her to a "joint duty assignment".
+Gibbs later offers her a probationary position as a special agent in "Monsters and Men", affectionately referring to her as "probie" for the first time, officially filling the open position left by Ziva David.
 After that, DiNozzo and McGee are seen pulling the seniority card by ordering her around to do more menial tasks, such as evidence collection.

 Bishop is repeatedly shown as a bit of a perfectionist, sometimes asking for second tries, knowing she can do better the next time around.
 Alex Quinn has remarked that she is too tightly wound.

 When first introduced, DiNozzo and McGee quickly notice her wedding band, but she remains coy when asked about her marital status.
 It is eventually revealed that she is married and her husband's name is Jake Malloy (Jamie Bamber), an attorney for the NSA.
-They met during their first week at NSA, though during season thirteen they appear to be having marital difficulties.
+They met during their first week at NSA, though they appear to be having marital difficulties during season thirteen.

 In "Day in Court", Jake reveals he is having an affair with a fellow NSA Agent.
 Bishop is horrified and the two separate, with Bishop going home to Oklahoma to get some distance.
-She later returns to DC to continue with NCIS, and tells Jake that their marriage has been deteriorating quickly since she joined NCIS.
+She later returns to DC to continue with NCIS and tells Jake that their marriage has been deteriorating quickly since she joined NCIS.
 Despite him wanting to make things work, she has already decided to file for divorce.
 She sees Gibbs as a father figure and leans on him.